openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/02-explore-console/assignment.md

 * **Username:** `admin`
 * **Password:** `admin`

-Log into the OpenShift web console as shown in the figure below.
+Log into the OpenShift web console, as shown in the figure below.

 ![Web Console Login](../assets/web-console-login.png)

 After logging into the web console, take a look a the menu on the left.
-Notice that you're in the **Administrator** perspective as shown in the figure below:
+Notice that you're in the **Administrator** perspective, as shown in the figure below:

 ![Admin Perspective](../assets/admin-perspective.png)